Joel McCrea

-Joel Albert McCrea (November 5, 1905 - October 20, 1990) was an American actor whose career spanned a wide variety of genres over almost five decades, including comedy, drama, romance, thrillers, adventures, and Westerns, for which he became best known.
+Joel Albert McCrea (November 5, 1905 - October 20, 1990) was an American actor whose career as a leading man spanned a wide variety of genres over almost five decades, including comedy, drama, romance, thrillers, adventures, and Westerns, for which he became best known.

-He appeared in over one hundred films, starring in over eighty, among them Alfred Hitchcock's espionage thriller Foreign Correspondent (1940), Preston Sturges' comedy classics Sullivan's Travels (1941), and The Palm Beach Story (1942), the romance film Bird of Paradise (1932), the adventure classic The Most Dangerous Game (1932), Gregory La Cava's bawdy comedy Bed of Roses (1933), George Stevens' six-time Academy Award nominated romantic comedy The More the Merrier (1943), William Wyler's These Three, Come and Get It (both 1936) and Dead End (1937), Howard Hawks' Barbary Coast (1935), and a number of Westerns, including Wichita (1955) as Wyatt Earp and Sam Peckinpah's Ride the High Country (1962), opposite Randolph Scott.
+McCrea appeared in over 100 films, starring in over 80, between 1927 and 1976.
+He starred in three Best Picture Oscar nominees: William Wyler's Dead End (1937), Alfred Hitchcock's espionage thriller Foreign Correspondent (1940), and George Stevens' romantic comedy The More the Merrier (1943).

+His other notable films included Preston Sturges' comedies Sullivan's Travels (1941) and The Palm Beach Story (1942), Bird of Paradise (1932) The Most Dangerous Game (1932), Bed of Roses (1933), These Three and Come and Get It (both 1936), and a number of Westerns, including Barbary Coast (1935), Wichita (1955) as Wyatt Earp, and Sam Peckinpah's Ride the High Country (1962).
-He starred in a total of three Best Picture Oscar nominees: Dead End (1937), Foreign Correspondent (1940), and The More the Merrier (1943).

 With the exception of the British thriller Rough Shoot (1953) and film noir Hollywood Story (1951), McCrea appeared in Western films exclusively from 1946 until his retirement in 1976.

-Early life
+Early life and education

 McCrea was born in South Pasadena, California, the son of Thomas McCrea, an executive with the L.A.
 Gas & Electric Company, and Louise "Lou" Whipple.
 As a boy, he had a paper route delivering the Los Angeles Times to Cecil B. DeMille and other people in the film industry.
 He also had the opportunity to watch D. W. Griffith filming Intolerance, and was an extra in a serial starring Ruth Roland.

 McCrea graduated from Hollywood High School and then Pomona College (class of 1928.)
 There he had acted on stage and took courses in drama and public speaking, while also appearing regularly at the Pasadena Playhouse.
 In 1928 he also met Wyatt Earp in Hollywood – later in 1955, McCrea would portray Earp in the film, Wichita.
 As a high school student McCrea worked as a stunt double and held horses for Hollywood cowboy stars William S. Hart and Tom Mix.
 McCrea had a love and understanding of horses from an early age, and later he was considered one of the best riders in Western films.

-The strapping 6'2½" McCrea variously worked as an extra, stunt man, and bit player from 1927 to 1928, when he signed a contract with MGM.
+The strapping 6'2½" McCrea variously worked as an extra, stunt performer, and bit player from 1927 to 1928, when he signed a contract with MGM.
 He was cast in a major role in The Jazz Age (1929), and got his first leading role that year in The Silver Horde.
 He moved to RKO in 1930, where he established himself as a handsome and versatile leading man capable of starring in both dramas and comedies.